PingOne

 5. Click the application entry to open the details panel.

-6. Click the Configuration tab and then click the pencil icon.
+6. On the Configuration tab, click the Pencil icon.

 7. Enter or edit the following values: